 1. Don’t be in a hurry

 A CNC Router can cut aluminum, but it isn’t the ideal tool for hogging out big aerospace parts like wing spars.
 The price you’ll pay for success is slowing things down.
 Note that I don’t mean to literally slow down your feeds and speeds, but your overall Material Removal Rates will be less than what can be achieved with a purpose-built CNC mill.
 So relax and let the machine do its thing.
 At the very least, a good sized CNC Router can fit a lot more material on its table than most any CNC mill.
 Load it up, press the green button, and walk away.

 2. Use a Feeds and Speeds Calculator

 Look, you’re going to approaching the limits of what your machine can do in all likelihood.
 Cutting aluminum on a CNC Router is not a cakewalk, so let’s do it right.
 None of this “cutting by ear” the old timers so love to talk about.
 The ear can’t keep up fast enough as your machine skates around corners and through pockets.
 One minute things are fine, the next you’re dodging the tip of the cutter that got broken off and flung across the shop.
 All CNC’ers can benefit from a Feeds and Speeds Calculator, but when you’re near the edge of the performance envelope, you want to be particularly careful.
-Of course we recommend our own G-Wizard Feeds and Speeds Calculator, but there are certainly others out there as well, but ours is the world’s first feeds and speeds calculator especially designed for the needs of CNC Router users (click that link to see why).
+Of course we recommend our own G-Wizard Feeds and Speeds Calculator.
+There are certainly others out there as well, but ours is the world’s first feeds and speeds calculator especially designed for the needs of CNC Router users (click that link to see why).